 How to Obtain Copies of Your Medical Records

-ARMC satisfies requests for medical records and billing for all inpatient, outpatient and clinical services affiliated with ARMC, including Aurora Pavilion.
-The Release of Information Staff will be happy to assist you in obtaining your completed medical records and/or billing information upon receipt of a valid authorization.
-You can mail, email, fax or personally deliver your authorization to release health information.
+Aiken Regioinal satisfies requests for medical records and billing for all inpatient, outpatient and clinical services affiliated with our hospital and facilities, including Aurora Pavilion.
+The Release of Information team will be happy to assist you in obtaining your completed medical records and/or billing information upon receipt of a valid authorization.
+You can mail, email, fax or personally deliver your authorization to release health information, or complete the below online request.

 Please download and complete the authorization form and return it to the hospital via mail, email, fax or in-person.
 Service fees for copies may apply.